ColleSerre/ColleSerre/README.md

 HIGH PRIORITY:

 * An NFC/RFID jukebox .
 You choose your music by taping a device on the box.
+* A website that can use Instagram's API to graph out every mutual friendship

 STANDARD PRIORITY: